Overview of Obesity

 Obesity has a far-ranging negative effect on health.
 Each year obesity-related conditions cost over 100 billion dollars and cause premature deaths in the U.S. The health effects associated with obesity include, but are not limited to, the following:

-- Cancer--In women, being overweight contributes to an increased risk for a variety of cancers including breast, colon, gallbladder, and uterus.
-Men who are overweight have a higher risk of colon and prostate cancers.
+- Cancer.
+According to the American Cancer Society, being overweight contributes to an increased risk for a variety of cancers including breast, (among postmenopausal women), colon and rectum, gallbladder, esophagus, kidney, pancreas, endometrium (lining of the uterus), and uterus.
+Men who are overweight have a higher risk of prostate cancers.

 Click here to view the